 (a) Review of professional competence under 243 CMR 3.13(1) shall not be deemed "reasonable" under M.G.L. c.
 111, § 203(e), and the Board's determination of reportable incidents under M.G.L. c.
 111, § 203(e) shall not be complete and in compliance with 243 CMR 3.13 unless the nursing home permits the Board during ordinary business hours to inspect and copy all resident and nursing home records and other information developed pursuant to 243 CMR 3.13, and, upon reasonable notice, to interview appropriate personnel, unless otherwise prohibited by law.
 Nothing in 243 CMR 3.00 shall limit any statutory or regulatory powers of the Board, including but not limited to its subpoena power under M.G.L. c.
 112, § 5.

 (b) The enforcement provisions set forth in 243 CMR 3.11(2) and (3) shall apply to nursing homes.

-3.14: Qualified Patient Care Assessment Program-- Clinics
+3.14: Qualified Patient Care Assessment Program—Clinics (Reserved)